citizennet/purescript-httpure/Contributing.md

 6. Push your code and create a PR on github.
 Please make sure to reference your issue number in your PR description.

-Branch all work off the `master` branch.
-In the future, we will create branches for specific release series, and `master` will be used for the current stable release series.
+Branch all work off the `main` branch.

 ### Documentation